 2. Does this activity put me at risk for potential rescue, straining local resources?

 Now is not the time to be attempting highly challenging or dangerous activities or highly technical trails that have a higher likelihood of you hurting yourself.
-Our hospitals have enough to worry about now, without you filling up their waiting rooms with broken arms or twisted ankles.
+Our hospitals have enough to worry about now, without you filling up their waiting rooms with broken arms, twisted ankles, animal or insect bite (s).

 3. Am I coming into contact with surfaces that can hold and transfer the virus?